Multidisciplinary, Interdisciplinary, or Transdisciplinary?

 - inclusive participation (i.e. more sharing and communication, but often working alone), and

-- joint performance (i.e. close sharing, agreed joint goals, joint working occurs).
+- joint performance (i.e. close sharing, agreed on collective goals, collaborative working occurs).

-I conclude that it may be possible to describe the role of a team within the healthcare system and the context of a patient’s care.
-These two roles may differ, and a team may play different roles at different times or in different proportions.
+It may be possible to describe the role of a team within the healthcare system and the context of a patient’s care.
+These two roles may differ, and a team may play different roles at different times or in varying proportions.